Tours of the Schmidts’ home – virtually and as a book

 As tours are currently not possible due to the coronavirus pandemic, you can explore the house in a virtual tour here.

-Additionally, the Bundeskanzler-Helmut-Schmidt-Stiftung has published a lavishly illustrated book, “Zuhause bei Loki und Helmut Schmidt” (At home with Loki and Helmut Schmidt) that invites the reader into the Schmidts’ home.
+Additionally, the Bundeskanzler-Helmut-Schmidt-Stiftung has published a lavishly illustrated book, “Zuhause bei Loki und Helmut Schmidt” (“At home with Loki and Helmut Schmidt”) that invites the reader into the Schmidts’ home.
 The foundation’s aim with the book is to give anyone who is interested an opportunity to get to know the Chancellor’s terraced house in Langenhorn.
 “As chair of the board of trustees, it is a great pleasure to invite you, dear reader, on a journey through 60 years of contemporary German history,” writes Peer Steinbrück in his foreword.
 “Historical photographs, pictures by Hamburg photojournalist Michael Zapf, and texts by the foundation’s experts will give you unusual insights into the lives of this couple of the century.”
-The book has 224 pages and is published by Edel Books.
+The 224-page book is published by Edel Books.

 “Zuhause bei Loki und Helmut Schmidt.
 Das Kanzlerhaus in Hamburg-Langenhorn”